AI Prototyping · iOS Concept

 Deliverables

-Interactive Prototype · 10-Screen iOS Flow · 8-Expression Mascot System · Reactive Copy Engine
+Interactive Prototype · 10-Screen iOS Flow · 8-Expression Mascot System · Progress-Aware Copy System

 Scope

-Product Concept · Mascot & Personality Design · State Mechanics · Code Direction · Pixel QA
+Product Concept · Interaction Model · Mascot & Voice System · AI-Assisted Prototyping · Pixel QA

 Why this exists

-Most to-do apps try to motivate you.
-They cheer you on, then go quiet the moment you skip half the list.
-For people raised on TikTok and instant rewards, that cheering wears off fast.
-Hooray does the opposite.
-It’s gloomy, and it makes fun of you, and building something mean on purpose was the most fun I had on a project.
-The attitude gets people in the door; the real goal underneath is helping them change a habit.
+Most to-do apps cheer you on, then go quiet the moment you skip half the list.
+Hooray is gloomy and it makes fun of you.
+Building something mean on purpose was the most fun I’ve had on a project.

 The mascot looks like it’s egging on your worst habits.
 It’s really pushing you off them.
 Nobody glued to their phone turns disciplined overnight.
 The app just has to be funnier than your excuses for not starting.

-Three Hooray screens (onboarding, home with progress ring and mascot, and the month calendar) on a soft background
+Three Hooray screens (onboarding, home with progress ring and mascot, and the month calendar) with the floating glass tab bar, on a soft background

 Onboarding, home, and calendar.
-Home greets a normal Thursday with “Another Busy Act,” the calendar is “The Month, Allegedly,” and clearing everything gets you “All done.
+Home greets a normal Sunday with “Another Busy Act,” the calendar is “The Month, Allegedly,” and clearing everything still gets you “All done.
 Don’t make it weird.”

 The character